 - Watch for people standing or gathering in dark or hidden places.

 - If you think someone is following you, change your path to a more lit and open area or even an open business.

 - Always trust your instincts. (gut feeling).

-Penn College issues PCT Alerts and crimes alerts via text messages, voice messages, e-mail and the portal so that you are aware of crime that has occurred on campus or in the neighborhoods that surround our campus.
-The intent of these alerts is to give you timely information so that you are more aware of crime and are able to take the necessary precautions for your personal safety.
+Penn College issues PCT Alerts and crimes alerts via text message, voice message, e-mail, and the portal.
+The intent of these alerts is to give you timely information about a crime that has occured on campus or in the surrounding neighborhood so that you are more aware of crime and are able to take the necessary precautions for your personal safety.

 Donít Travel Alone

 If you need to get around campus or to your off-campus apartment, do not walk alone.
 Wait for a friend or co-worker or call Penn College Police for an escort.
 A police officer will walk with you to your destination.
 This service is available by calling 570-321-5555, 24 hours a day.
-Escorts are available on campus and off campus, between Rose Street and Campbell Street and Campus north to Memorial Avenue.
+Escorts are available on campus and off campus, between Rose Street and Campbell Street, and between Campus View and Memorial Avenue.